shenweichen/DeepCTR/docs/source/Model_Methods.md

 - **verbose**: 0 or 1.
 Verbosity mode.
 0 = silent, 1 = progress bar.
 - **sample_weight**: Optional Numpy array of weights for the test samples, used for weighting the loss function.
 You can either pass a flat (1D) Numpy array with the same length as the input samples (1:1 mapping between weights and samples), or in the case of temporal data, you can pass a 2D array with shape `(samples, sequence_length)`, to apply a different weight to every timestep of every sample.
 In this case you should make sure to specify `sample_weight_mode="temporal"` in `compile()`.
 - **steps**: Integer or `None`.
 Total number of steps (batches of samples) before declaring the evaluation round finished.
 Ignored with the default value of `None`.
-- **callbacks**: List of `keras.callbacks.Callback` instances.
+- **callbacks**: List of `tf.keras.callbacks.Callback` instances.
 List of callbacks to apply during evaluation.
 See [callbacks](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/keras/callbacks).

 **Returns**